microsoft/go/eng/compliance/Guardian/README.md

         -WorkingDirectory C:\temp\sdl
     ```

-Some steps (such as PoliCheck) may refuse to run locally due to lack of authentication.
+Some steps (such as PoliCheck) may refuse to run locally due to lack of authentication, even if you have Microsoft internal auth.
 Those must be run in the internal rolling (official) build job.
 Running Guardian locally only confirms some basic functionality.